-Abstract.
-The increase in computational capacities has helped in the exploration, production and research process, this has allowed the use of applications that were infeasible years ago.
-This increase brings us a new Era (known as Post-Moore Era) and a wide range of promising devices, devices such as Single Board Computers (SBC) or Personal Computers (PC) that achieve performance that a decade ago was only found on a Server.
-This work presents high performance computing devices with low monetary cost and low energy cost that meet the needs for the development of research in Artificial Intelligent (AI) applications, in-situ data analysis and simulations that can be implemented on a large scale, these devices are compared in different tests, presenting advantages such as its performance per watt consumed, smart form, among others.
+The increase in computational capacities has helped in the exploration, production and research process, allowing for the use of applications that were infeasible years ago.
+This increase has brought us into a new era (known as the Post-Moore Era) and produced a wide range of promising devices, such as Single Board Computers (SBC) and Personal Computers (PC) that can perform what could only be achieved on a server a decade ago.
+This work presents high performance computing devices with low monetary cost and low energy cost that meet the needs for the development of research in Artificial Intelligent (AI) applications, in-situ data analysis, and simulations that can be implemented on a large scale.
+These devices are compared in different tests, presenting advantages such as the performance per watt consumed, smart form, and more.